davidruvolo51/shinyAppTutorials/README.md

 ## Contributing to this project

-I plan on writing an example once in a while.
-Check open issues for the label `tutorial ideas`.
-Comments and suggestions are always welcome.
 If you would like to add your own tutorial, that would be wonderful!
-Get in touch with me by opening a new issue and checkout the [Contributing Guidelines](https://github.com/davidruvolo51/shinyAppTutorials/blob/master/CONTRIBUTING.md) for more information.
+Get in touch with me by opening a new issue and checkout the [Contributing Guidelines](https://github.com/davidruvolo51/shinyAppTutorials/blob/master/CONTRIBUTING.md).